th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

    :align: center

-The next diagram shows the relationships between the number of credits, the gate state of the credit based transmission selection algorithm, and the transmitting state of the outgoing network interface for the both traffic classes.
+The next diagram shows the relationships between the number of credits, the gate state of the credit-based transmission selection algorithm, and the transmitting state of the outgoing network interface for both traffic classes.
 The diagram shows only the first 2ms of the simulation to make the details visible:

 .. - this is the first 2ms of the simulation